Children with Chronic Health Conditions

 Children with chronic health conditions may have some activity limitations, frequent pain or discomfort, abnormal growth and development, and more hospitalizations, outpatient visits, and medical treatments.
 Children with severe disabilities may be unable at times to participate in school and peer activities.

 Children’s response to a chronic health condition largely depends on their developmental stage when the condition occurs.
 Children with chronic conditions that appear in infancy will respond differently than children who develop conditions during adolescence.
 School-aged children may be most affected by the inability to attend school and form relationships with peers.
 Adolescents may struggle with their inability to achieve independence if they require assistance from parents and others for many of their daily needs; parents should encourage self-reliance within the adolescent’s capability and avoid overprotection.
-Adolescents also find it particularly difficult to be viewed as different from their peers (1).
+Adolescents are going through a time when being similar to peers is very important, so they find it particularly difficult to be viewed as different (1).

 Health care practitioners can be advocates for appropriate hospital services for children with chronic health conditions.
 Age-appropriate playrooms can be set up and a school program can be initiated with the oversight of a trained child life specialist.
 Children can be encouraged to interact with peers whenever possible.
 All procedures and plans should be explained to families and children whenever possible so the families know what to expect during the hospitalization, thus relieving the anxiety that can be created by uncertainty.